-The individual income tax rate is 36 percent, and the corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and a tax on interest.
-The overall tax burden is just over 13 percent of GDP.
-Government expenditures are around 26 percent of GDP.
-The Paris Club of rich nations has agreed to cancel nearly all of Côte d’Ivoire’s outstanding debt by 2014.
+The top individual income tax rate is 36 percent, and the top corporate tax rate is 25 percent.
+Other taxes include a value-added tax and a tax on interest.
+The overall tax burden equals 15.7 percent of total domestic income.
+Government spending amounts to 22.1 percent of total domestic output.
+The budget deficit is still over 2 percent of GDP.
+Public debt equals about 36 percent of total domestic output.

 The time and number of procedures required to launch a business have been reduced, but the cost of minimum capital requirements still equals more than twice the average annual income.
 The labor market is inefficient.
 The government guarantees a minimum “farmgate” price to cocoa farmers, regulates many other prices, and increased the electricity subsidy in 2015 due to a higher use of heavy vacuum oil by the electricity sector.